Developing-Developerz/memory-qt/README.md

 This repository describes the implementation of an open-source Memory game in Qt, applying principles of software architecture such as requirements gathering and object-oriented analysis and design.

-This project uses the [Qt Widgets? / Qt Quick?
-TBD] approach.
+This project uses the Qt Quick approach.

 [Use cases](#use-cases) and [requirements](#requirements) are kept in the documentation directory (`docs`).